Computer Science (BS)

 Per university policy, each additional major requires a minimum of 15 credits that do not apply to the student's first or subsequent major.
 Some double major combinations can be completed within the minimum 120 credit hour degree requirement, but in other cases additional course work may be required.
 Please note that students will receive only one degree unless completing the dual degree requirement including at least 150 undergraduate credit hours, regardless of the number of majors they complete.
 Both (all) majors appear on a student’s transcript.

-In the past, Computer Science majors have had double majors in many other areas including Mathematics, Digital Media Arts, Religious Studies, English, and Classics.
+In the past, Computer Science majors have had double majors in many other areas including Mathematics, Digital Media Arts, and English

 Minors in Other Disciplines